jrh3/RunRadisJM/README.md

 ## Revision History

-1.0 Initial release

-1.1 Added "pick" program
++ 1.1.01

-1.1.01 Fixed a bug that occurs if a text field in a new period has a *smaller* record
-       size than what is currently in the RunRadisJM DB
+  Fixed a bug that occurs if a text field in a new period has a *smaller* record size than what is currently in the RunRadisJM DB.

+  Modified *dbinit* to truncate the *radisid.map* file.

++ 1.1

+  Added the "pick" program

++ 1.0

+  Initial release